-The last few years have taught us all that circumstances can change quickly in relation to covid.
-While we’re delighted that more countries are welcoming tourists back, it’s best to check what local restrictions and safety measures may be in place, when it comes to travelling to your chosen destination.
-Here are a few tips to help you prepare:
+However, the last few years have taught us all that circumstances can change quickly in relation to covid.
+Here are a few tips to help you prepare for when you arrive at your chosen destination:

 Arriving at your destination checklist